JamesHBickerton/DevNotes/Notes/html.md

 <em>Siblings</em> are all elements that are under the parent element.
 Using the <strong>adjacent-sibling</strong> pesudo-element will style the very next element in the HTML.
 The adjacent sibling selector would be for example: h3 <strong>+</strong> p::first-line - would mean only the paragraphs immediately after the h3 would be selected (and the first line obviously).

 The most used pseudo-elements are the ::after and ::before pseudo-elements.
 Within both you need to specify the content.
 This way you can create elements outside of the "html" and create items in the "CSS".
+These cannot be added to imgs.
+Specifying the width and content (even if content: "") is important.
+If you want to make a box, define the width as a percentage and padding-bottom as the height (as you can't use the height).
+The padding-bottom will act as the height as it will be the percentage of the parent's.

 If having trouble centering text, try to use "'text-align: center'" on the parent element - as they could be inline or inline-block elements.